 AS and A level Chemistry.
 With three years experience as Head of A level Chemistry at Trinity Academy before retiring.

-For the last four years have always had private students who have all achieved the desired result.
+For the last six years have always had private students who have all achieved the desired result.

 I work in an open and friendly manner where firstly I like to meet with the student and parents to find out exactly what the need is, which curriculum they are following and where they are in the syllbus.
 In particular we identify specific areas where the student needs help with either topics and / or techniques.
 We then move on into a teaching and learning session.
 Homework is set if parents require, for the following time we meet.